Yegor Wagner: University of Kazan

 Returning home, Yegor began to intensively prepare for admission to University of Kazan, and two years later, in June 1867, he passed the entrance examinations to the Faculty of Law.
 His father had a great influence on the choice of his future specialty, but Yegor himself was interested in jurisprudence.
 In the 60s, a reform of the judiciary was carried out in Russia, and therefore a career as a lawyer seemed to him very attractive.

-Student Wagner devoted all his free time to the theater.
-He played in all student productions and did not miss a single premiere on the big stage.
-Showing an undoubted acting talent, Wagner gained great fame among theater admirers.
+As a student, Wagner devoted all his free time to the theater.
+He played in all the student productions and did not miss a single premiere on the big stage.
+His performances exemplified his talent in acting, and Wagner gained great fame among theater admirers.

 In the third year of study, Yegor Vagner lost interest in legal sciences and applied for a transfer to the first year of the category of natural sciences at the Faculty of Physics and Mathematics.
-Of all the natural sciences, he was most attracted to chemistry, and this was not surprising - University of Kazan was famous for the high quality of teaching chemistry, the Kazan chemical scientific school, created by N.N.
-Zinin and A.M.
-Butlerov, received worldwide recognition.
-Lectures on chemistry were delivered by a student of A.M.
-Butlerov - a very young and very talented professor A.M.
-Zaitsev.
-It was under his influence that Egor Wagner finally decided to devote himself to chemistry, which, in his own words, “led him to extraordinary delight” and “shocked him to the core.”
+Of all the natural sciences, he was most attracted to chemistry.
+Lectures on chemistry were delivered by professor A.M.
+Zaitsev, who was a student of A.M.
+Butlerov.
+It was under his influence that Yegor Wagner finally decided to devote himself to chemistry, which, in his own words, “led him to extraordinary delight” and “shocked him to the core.”
 At that time, the works of A.M.
 Zaitsev were devoted to the experimental substantiation of the most important provisions of the theory of the chemical structure of A.M.
 Butlerov.
 One of the directions of research was the synthesis of isomeric alcohols, which were predicted by the theory of chemical structure.
 It was to these works that the student Wagner was attracted.